Geldwaschbar/to-be-decided/README.md

 > [!WARNING]
 > This game does not support mobile devices and should be played with a resolution of 1920x1080.

-'To Be Decided' is controlled using either a mouse or touchpad.
-You can interact with the UI by clicking buttons, dragging sliders and scrolling the law and news containers.
+'To Be Decided' is only controlled using either a mouse or touch pad.
+You can press Control and Q to quit the game.

 ## Features
-> [!NOTE]
-> This game is still a work in progress and may not be considered playable by some.

 - **The Parliament** decides on a law every day.
 It will decide on the law with the highest visibility.
 You can increase or decrease the visibility of a law by lobbying for or against it.
 Lobbying costs $100.
 Whenever a law is passed, it affects the parliament and stock market directly.
 - **The stock market** represents your success in managing Evil Inc. Every day, your money will increase by 10% of the current stock market price.
 Money is the primary resource for influencing parliament.
 - **The botnet** allows you to directly influence the media and public opinion.
 By distributing malware, your botnet grows.
 Posting memes makes your preferred party more popular in the eyes of the public.
 You can farm crypto to earn more money.
-When you use bribery, parliament will vote in favour of your laws more often.
+When you use bribery, parliament will vote in favor of your laws more often.

 ## Credits